 1. Wood-Based Stains Can Vary In Price & Type

-The best way to determine the cost of staining hardwood floors is to consult with a flooring expert.
+The best way to determine the cost to restain hardwood floors is to consult with a flooring expert.
 You may have to sand the wood and then, apply a stain on it.
 You can then use oil-based stains or water-based stains, which cost between $20 to $100 per gallon.
 If you have a large area to cover, you can apply two or three coats of stain.

-Before staining your hardwood floors, it is important to remove the existing staining and wax residue from the floor.
+Before you start to restain hardwood floors, it is important to remove the existing staining and wax residue from the floor.
 Before you apply a new coat of stain, you may need to sand the floor to remove old stains and wax.
 Adding a screen and recoat to your hardwood floors can add an extra sheen and protect it.
 A screen and recoat are done by sanding the wood to smooth its surface, allowing the coating to adhere better.

 2. Depending On the Change In Color For Your Floors

 The overall cost to restain hardwood floors will depend on how much you want to change the color of your floors.
 While staining your floors will not affect the color of your furniture, you may want to change the shade.
 Changing the shade will increase the cost.
 Choosing a darker stain will increase the cost of your floors, but you will get a richer-looking floor.
 A lightened stain can be applied by sanding the wood before applying a new coat of stain.